jitsedesmet/thesis/_papers/thesis-report/additional/abstract.typ

+#import "../utils/review.typ": *
+#import "../utils/general.typ": *

-The abstract is maximum one page and contains at least the following:
+// The abstract is maximum one page and contains at least the following:
-+ The information from the title page (in a format of one’s own);
+// + The information from the title page (in a format of one’s own);
-+ A brief description of the dissertation (fifteen to twenty lines);
+// + A brief description of the dissertation (fifteen to twenty lines);
-+ Possibly three to five well-chosen keywords that describe the topic best.
+// + Possibly three to five well-chosen keywords that describe the topic best.

 // Context:      Why the need is so pressing or important